sdiehl/wiwinwlh/tutorial.md

 ```

 Courtesy of [Brian McKenna](https://twitter.com/puffnfresh) there is also a zsh script to show the sandbox
-status of the current directory in our shell.
+status of the current working directory in our shell.

 ```bash
 function cabal_sandbox_info() {